-Social media marketing has become a powerful tool of interaction with stakeholders.
-An increasing number of companies are using social media platforms to initiate active interaction and communication with current and prospective customers.
-Within this study, certain content and contact features, as well as social media activities of companies of the Austrian food and beverage industry were evaluated.
-Empirical findings concerning the threats, risks, and opportunities connected with the application of social media are presented.
-The results imply that social media applications are innovative alternatives for customer relationship management.
-However, more knowledge on how to properly use social media marketing seems to be necessary
+In addition to traditional marketing communication instruments, social media marketing has become a powerful tool of interaction with participants within supply chains.
+An increasing number of companies, especially in the US, are using social media platforms not only to market their products and manage their customer relationships, but also to initiate active interaction and communication with current and prospective customers.
+One core objective of this study was to evaluate certain content and contact features, as well as social media activities of companies of the Austrian food and beverage industry.
+The evaluation of the content and interactivity possibilities on corporate websites was carried out with a set of criteria that had been elaborated according to research literature.
+Another objective was to gain insights into threats, risks, and opportunities for companies when interacting with customers by means of social media.
+This was done by a qualitative survey amongst Austrian business leaders.